Room for Dying FAQ

 The Obituary is a guided reflective writing experience that invites you to explore the story of your life through the lens of impermanence.

-Questions That Apply to Both Experiences
+Questions That Apply to All Experiences

 Do I need to be grieving or facing a terminal diagnosis?